massalabs/massa-docs/web3-dev/smart-contracts/sc-execution.rst

 As the call function, you can also call a smart contract from the code of an other one, but execute it in your current context.

-For example if the smart contract called use the function from the sdk `Storage.set(key, value)` the value will be set in the storage of the smart contract that call the other one and not in the storage of the called smart contract.
+For example if the called smart contract uses the SDK function `Storage.set(key, value)`, the value will be set in the storage of the smart contract that made the call.
+The storage of the called smart contract won't be affected.